-- Elliot Vaughn, GiveOut's founder and Chair of Trustees, brings strategic perspective as MD & Senior Partner at BCG, where he leads the firm's global Pride network, and serves on the board of OutRight Action International. - Geffrye Parsons, GiveOut's Treasurer, is a UK Chartered Accountant and a Managing Director at Macquarie, where he chairs Macquarie's LGBTQ+ network, and serves on the board of Diversity Role Models. - Iain Anderson brings deep expertise in external relations as Executive Chairman of Cicero/amo, a leading communications and public affairs agency, and serves as the UK government's LGBT Business Champion. - Baroness (Elizabeth) Barker is a Liberal Democrat life peer of the House of Lords and a prominent advocate for LGBTQI human rights, bringing experience of charity governance and management. - Chris Darby is a tech entrepreneur with experience leading start-ups, as the co-founder of ev.energy, and formerly as a consultant at BCG and venture architect at BCG Digital Ventures. - Daniel Gerring is Partner and Head of Pensions at Travers Smith, a leading law firm, and a specialist in charity governance; Daniel also serves on the board of a number of charities including Just Like Us, Refugees at Home and City YMCA. - Alison McFadyen is Group Head of Internal Audit at Standard Chartered Bank, and also serves on the board of Kali Theatre Group. - Dr Michaela Muscat is a former diplomat and now Special Adviser to the EU Commissioner for Equality and contributes her perspective as an LGBTQI ally with a deep commitment to human rights. - Rachel Reese is the founder of Global Butterflies and brings a legal background and expertise in diversity and inclusion, in particular as a recognised expert in trans and non-binary inclusion. - Aisha Shaibu is the founder of Moonlight Experiences and a queer activist, serving as Head of Community Engagement for UK Black Pride, and supporting the London Queer Fashion Show. - Mike Stamp brings professional experience in charitable grant-making in addition to his background at BCG, and now as chief strategy officer of Hudson, a staffing and recruitment company.
+- Elliot Vaughn, GiveOut's founder and Chair of Trustees, brings strategic perspective as MD & Senior Partner at BCG, where he is People Chair Europe, Middle East, South America & Africa, and serves on the board of OutRight Action International. - lain Anderson brings deep expertise in external relations as Executive Chairman of Cicero/amo, a leading communications and public affairs agency, and until recently served as the UK government's LGBT Business Champion. - Baroness (Elizabeth) Barker is a Liberal Democrat life peer of the House of Lords and a prominent advocate for LGBTQI human rights, bringing experience of charity governance and management. - Daniel Gerring is Partner and Head of Pensions at Travers Smith, a leading law firm, and a specialist in charity governance; Daniel also serves on the board of a number of charities including Just Like Us, Refugees at Home and City YMCA. - Bruna Gil brings extensive experience in the tech industry and advertising and is a passionate and vocal advocate for LGBTQI rights in the workplace, holding multiple leadership roles over the past six years at Out@In (LinkedIn's LGBTQ+ Network). - Alison McFadyen brings decades of governance and compliance experience and expertise, and serves on the board of Standard Chartered Bank; Alison is also a Trustee of Kali Theatre Group. - Dr Michaela Muscat is a former diplomat and now Special Adviser to the EU Commissioner for Equality and contributes her perspective as an LGBTQI ally with a deep commitment to human rights. - Geffrye Parsons, GiveOut's Treasurer, is a UK Chartered Accountant and until recently a Managing Director at Macquarie.
+He is the CEO of The Inclusion Imperative, an LGBTQI inclusion consultancy, and serves on the board of Diversity Role Models. - Aisha Shaibu is the founder of Moonlight Experiences and a queer activist, serving as Head of Community Engagement for UK Black Pride, and supporting the London Queer Fashion Show. - Mike Stamp brings professional experience in charitable grant-making in addition to his background at BCG, and now as chief strategy officer of Hudson, a staffing and recruitment company.

-The Trustees wish to thank departing Trustees in the past year, Joseph Vellone - one of GiveOut's original four founding trustees - and Rosanna Flamer-Caldera for their valuable board service.
+The Trustees wish to thank departing Trustees in the past year, Rachel Reese and founding Trustee Chris Darby, for their hugely valuable board service.

 New Trustees are appointed by the existing Trustees for a term of three years after which they may put themselves forward for re-appointment for up to two successive terms of three years.
-The constitution provides for a minimum of three Trustees up to a maximum of 12 Trustees.
+The constitution provides for a minimum of three Trustees up to a maximum of twelve Trustees.
 Before appointment, prospective Trustees sign a Trustee Eligibility Declaration form, to confirm their eligibility to serve as a Trustee.
 The induction process for newly appointed Trustees includes an initial meeting with the Chair followed by a series of short meetings with the other Trustees and the Executive Director on the work of the Charity.
-On appointment, the Chair sends a copy of the Constitution, the Charity's strategy, minutes of recent
+On appointment, the Chair sends a copy of the Constitution, the Charity's strategy, minutes of recent Trustees' meetings, the management accounts as well as newsletters and other information on the Charity's recent activities.
+New